shoviknandy/KafkaBasics/README.md

 # Kafka Basics
-A very basic implementation of how kafka should be implemented.
+A very basic implementation of Pub-Sub using Kafka.
 The implementation is in the following way:
-1) Producers pushes a message to the topic "order-events".
+1) Producers pushes a message to a topic "order-events".
 2) Consumer will consume the message from the same topic.